yurisuika/Zehn/README.md

 If things crash because of the class moving or fail to load, press F5 to refresh the client (this may require dev mode enabled).

-Because Steam has chosen to not give unique classes to some things, you may notice repeated icons in some areas.
+Because Steam has chosen to not give unique classes or ids to some things, you may notice repeated icons in some areas.

 #### To-Do
-- Overlay Controller Settings
 - Clean up garbage
 - Convert skin to live version so you don't need to download over and over
 - Replace PNG icons with Segoe MDL2 Assets font glyphs or SVG maybe?